MyZenKey/sp-sdk-ios/README.md

 - Begin by retrieving the source for both `ProjectVerifyLogin`.
 We recommend adding them as a [submodule](Pre-release-Git-Access).

+- If you're able to use submodules, once you've cloned run `git submodule update --init --recursive` to recursively clone `AppAuth`.
+If you've been unable to use submodules, you must separately clone `AppAuth`.

 - Once you've added the source via submodule or manually, add `CarriersSharedAPI.xcodeproj` to your application's Xcode project.

 - Having added the project, confirm that their deployment targets are less than or equal to your deployment target.

+- Next, ensure that `AppAuth` is linked to to `CarriersSharedAPI` and also included as a "Target Dependency" in the `CarrierSharedAPI` build phases.

-- Next, view your project's `Embedded Binaries` under your project's "General" panel.
+- Finally, view your project's `Embedded Binaries` under your project's "General" panel.
 Add both `AppAuth` and `CarriersSharedAPI` frameworks here.
 Be sure to select the corresponding framework for the platform you're targeting (ie. the iOS framework for an iOS target).

 - That's it!
 Build and run to ensure everything is working correctly.